Elf (film): Musical

 A Broadway musical based on the film ran on Broadway during the 2010 Christmas season.
 It was directed by Casey Nicholaw, with music by Matthew Sklar, lyrics by Chad Beguelin, and a book by Bob Martin and Thomas Meehan.

 The musical officially opened at the Al Hirschfeld Theatre on November 10, 2010, after previews from November 2, 2010.
 The cast included Sebastian Arcelus as Buddy, Amy Spanger as Jovie, Beth Leavel as Emily, Mark Jacoby as Walter, Matthew Gumley as Michael, Valerie Wright as Deb, Michael McCormick as Mr. Greenway, Michael Mandell as Store Manager and George Wendt as Santa.
 It ran through January 2, 2011.

 Animated special

 Elf: Buddy's Musical Christmas is an hour-long stop-motion animated musical television special based on the film and the musical.
 While Ed Asner is the only cast member from the film to reprise his role, the rest of the cast includes Jim Parsons as Buddy, Mark Hamill as Walter Hobbs, Kate Micucci as Jovie, Rachael MacFarlane as Emily Hobbs, Max Charles as Michael Hobbs and Gilbert Gottfried as Mr. Greenway.
 It was produced by Warner Bros.
 Animation and first aired on NBC on December 16, 2014, and features songs from the musical.
+It also aired on Cartoon Network.